SPORE PROJECT'S: Temporal Cities Art Fort Festival (Benton Park) Requirements

 Please include details speaking to the following requirements (No more than one page)

 - Written Description of idea.
-What is the “theme” of your Blanket Fort?
+What is the “theme” of your Art Fort?
 What kind of activity or interaction will take place within it?

 - Construction.
-How will you build your Blanket Fort?
+How will you build your Art Fort?
 What type of materials will you use?

 - How does your proposal fit the goals of the event?